Finesse/telegram-chart/README.md

 If you want to serve the application with a web server, upload the content of the `dist` directory to the web server and make the directory be the document root of the server.

+## Architecture concepts

+Both SVG and canvas are too slow for Telegram so I decided to use WebGL.
+The WebGL render is implemented using [PixiJS](http://pixijs.com).
+The DOM is manipulated using a pure JS to make it fast and the code small.

+The chart supports multiple touches.

+The source code is compiled to the distributive code using [Webpack](http://webpack.js.org) and [Babel](http://babeljs.io).